NStanley0524/Stock_Data_Automation/README.md

 *All you have to do is input your stock ticker and watch as your stock data report is automatically geenrated!!*

+## Project Overview

+The **Stock Data Automation Project** is a Python-based solution designed to automate the process of scraping, cleaning, analyzing, and visualizing stock market data.

+The primary goal of this project is to provide a streamlined workflow for financial analysis by combining data scraping, cleaning, and visualization into a single automated process.
+Users can input their desired stock tickers, and the system will retrieve relevant stock data, clean it for compatibility with Excel, and generate detailed visualizations such as bar charts and column charts.

+This project not only simplifies the tedious task of manually collecting stock market data but also provides a foundation for building more advanced financial analytics tools.
+It is modular in nature, allowing users to extend and adapt its functionality to their specific needs.

 ## Who This Project is For

 This project is designed for: